Ayurvedic Nutrition

 When to emphasise: If you have Vata imbalance with poor appetite or dry digestion

-When to reduce: If you experience acid reflux, skin rashes, inflammation, or excess heat
+When to reduce: If you experience acid reflux, skin rashes, inflammation, excess heat

 3. Salty (Lavana)